How can our practices of circle meet the urgency of our times?

 Mr. Rivera received his M.S.W. degree from Columbia University, School of Social Work.

-Chantilly Mers, Circle Practitioner, Poor People’s Campaign and Faith and Justice Groups, New York City
+Chantilly Mers, Circle Practitioner, Faith and Justice Groups, NYC Art of Hosting, New York City

 Chantilly is a minister, musician and facilitator.
 For the past ten years, her ministry has centered on the intersection of faith, art and social justice, where she has integrated anti-oppression education with ritual and participatory processes, among them the practice of Circle.
 She currently works as a faith and social justice educator with United Methodist Women at The Interchurch Center in New York City.
 Through her work, she has witnessed profound transformation when people of conviction, passion, and hope turn towards one another and imagine a more just and loving world.